-Following their completion in August 2016, the total cost of the properties was £465,000.
-The useful life of the properties has been estimated at 100 years and straight-line depreciation was charged from when the properties were complete up until 31 March 2017 (total charge for the year of £2,893).

-The Authority has classified the properties as Community Assets and had them valued by a professional valuer at Hampshire County Council Property Services (Caroline Egan, MRICS) as at 31 March 2017 on an 'EUV-SH' (Existing Use Value - Social Housing) basis.
-The professional valuation given was £270,000.
-After depreciation, the book value would have been £462,000 and therefore an impairment of £192,000 has been charged this year.
-The land was not revalued and remains on the balance sheet at £45,000 (giving a total of £315,000 for the land and buildings).
+Following the completion of two semi-detached affordable homes on the plot funded through developer contributions in August 2016, the total cost of the properties was £465,000.
+The useful life of the properties was estimated at 100 years and straight-line depreciation charged.
+The Authority classified the properties as Community Assets and had them valued by a professional valuer at Hampshire County Council Property Services (Caroline Egan, MRICS) as at 31 March 2017 on an 'EUV-SH' (Existing Use Value - Social Housing) basis.
+The professional valuation given was £270,000 - giving a total of £315,000 for the land and buildings.